danlimsw/danlimsw.github.io/_pages/cv.md

 * Lindau Young Scientist (2019).
 * A*STAR Roll of Honor (2017).
 * California Institute of Technology awards:
   * D.S.
-Kothari Prize in Physics} (2017) for outstanding research project.
+Kothari Prize in Physics (2017) for outstanding research project.
   * Friends of the Caltech Libraries Senior Thesis Prize (2017) for excellence in research, writing and effective use of library resources in Senior Thesis.
   * Haren Lee Fisher Memorial Award in Junior Physics (2016) for demonstrating greatest promise of future contributions to physics.
   * Jack E. Froehlich Memorial Award (2016) for junior in upper 5 percent of class showing outstanding promise for creative professional career.